Primix/MetaModel/README.md

 sudo gem install metamodel --verbose
 ```

-**System Requirements**: Current version of MetaModel requires macOS with Ruby 2.2.2 or above

 ## Quick Start

 After installation , run `meta init` in your iOS project root folder which will make a `meta` directory in current folder.